Secure Payment Gateways: Ensuring PCI DSS Compliance in E-Commerce

 What Are Secure Payment Gateways?

-A secure payment gateway acts as an intermediary between a customer’s browser and the payment processor.
+A secure payment gateway acts as an intermediary between a customer's browser and the payment processor.
 It ensures that sensitive financial information is transmitted securely over the internet.
-These gateways are designed to protect against unauthorized access and data breaches, making them essential for any business handling online payments.
+These gateways are designed to protect against unauthorized access and data breaches, making them essential for any business handling online payments through their e-commerce platform.

 The Role of Encryption in Secure Payment Gateways